 Starting Out the Year with Centers

 Typically at the beginning of the year, as we get to know the students, we set up the systems with a high system and a low system or designated high, medium and low systems.
 Academic tasks or tasks that require more advanced skill, like packaging tasks, are put in the higher.
 Low systems typically include simple put-in tasks with few pieces for students who are still working on independence.
 As the year goes on, we individualize the systems and keep track of the tasks the students can do independently.
-Then we can pull from that list to create the lesson plan and tell the staff member setting up the systems which tasks to pull for each system.
+Then we can pull from that list to create the lesson plan and tell the staff member setting up the systems which types of task boxes to pull for each system.

-This system allows us to…
+This system provides a great solution that allows us to…

 - Easily post visuals for staff and students designating which student is at which station and which tasks go in which station.